launchql/launchql/packages/pgsql-test/README.md

 });
 ```

-This works for any Sqitch-compatible module using LaunchQL’s deployment tooling.
+This works for any Sqitch-compatible module, now accelerated by LaunchQL's deployment tooling.

 ## 🚀 LaunchQL Seeding

 For LaunchQL modules with precompiled `sqitch.plan`, use `seed.launchql(cwd)` to apply a schema quickly with `deployFast()`:
+For maximum performance with precompiled LaunchQL modules, use `seed.launchql(cwd)` to apply a schema at lightning speed with our TypeScript-powered `deployFast()`:

 ```ts
 import path from 'path';